 Continuing the building metaphor, notice that Paul emphasizes that, in Christ, the whole building is growing into a holy temple in the Lord.
 I grew up believing, as many of you do, that we are all temples of the Holy Spirit; all individual construction projects of the Spirit.

-The Wisdom of God is Display Through the Church
+The Wisdom of God is Displayed Through the Church

 Ephesians 3:10 (NAS): 10 so that the manifold wisdom of God might now be made known through the church to the rulers and the authorities in the heavenly places.

 The finger print of individualism can be found in the growing belief that we can glorify God by our individual achievements.
 Paul goes on to explain to the young church that God has chosen to display His multicolored wisdom through the church.
 His wisdom is being displayed to rulers and authorities in heavenly place through His eternal plan to include both Jews and Gentiles in one unified body.

 As much as we would like to think we can glorify God individually, it’s His determination to be glorified by our unity.
 This desire is reflected in Jesus’ statement that the world recognizes we are His disciples by our love for one another.
 And real love is characterized by endurance.

 Your Gifts Are For The Good of The Church

 1 Corinthians 12:7 (NAS): 7 But to each one is given the manifestation of the Spirit for the common good.

 This passage is from the book written to the gifted yet quarreling Church in Corinth.
 Paul gives them a necessary perspective on their gifts.
 He tells them their gifts are varied but they come from the same source and for the same goal.
 The source is of course the Holy Spirit, and the goal is the common good of the body.